Comparing HeadHunter Group (HHR) & The Competition

 |2.35

-As a group, “Help supply services” companies have a potential upside of 9.95%.
-Given HeadHunter Group’s rivals higher probable upside, analysts clearly believe HeadHunter Group has less favorable growth aspects than its rivals.
+As a group, “Help supply services” companies have a potential upside of 4.86%.
+Given HeadHunter Group’s competitors higher possible upside, analysts clearly believe HeadHunter Group has less favorable growth aspects than its competitors.

 Profitability

-This table compares HeadHunter Group and its rivals’ net margins, return on equity and return on assets.
+This table compares HeadHunter Group and its competitors’ net margins, return on equity and return on assets.

 |Net Margins